dropdog/docs/docs/development.md

  - Always use **Format > Show: Content** for the views row in order to move the row display control on Content types.
 If there is no available content type view mode create one.
  - Always package (with Features) the Views with the associated Entity type (eg Blog) except if there is a special use case of the Views.
  - It is required to give a meaningful (Administrative) name, description and tags to the Views.
 Do not leave the default values.
- - Add a tag to me same as your nickname, Github username etc on each Views you create.
+ - Add a tag to be the same as your nickname, Github username etc on each Views you create.
  - (~) Do not add a Menu for the Views through the Views settings page.
  - Always override default system views if they are to be used on the Distro.
  - Do not use Ajax by default for a View.